Kashinoga/hello-comma-website/content/project-eyes-only/_index.md

 ## Goals

+1. Fun to play
+2. Easy to pickup
-1. Combat that does not drag on
+3. Combat that does not drag on
-2. No distinction between combat and social encounters
+4. No distinction between combat and social encounters
-3. Let players play outside of sessions
+5. Let players play outside of sessions

 ## Contributions

 If you are interested in contributing to this project, please contact [Andrew Nguyen](/author/andrew-nguyen).

-## Inspirations

-- Alita: Battle Angel
-- Arrival
-- Edge of Tomorrow
-- Horizon: Zero Dawn
-- Immortals Fenyx Rising
-- Lupin III
-- Mass Effect
-- Nier: Automata
-- RuneScape
-- Space Dandy
-- Star Trek
-- Yu-Gi-Oh!
-The Abridged Series